thatshycoder/GuessTheCard/README.md

 ## GuessTheCard

-A decentralized guessing game built with VueJS and Truffle.
+A decentralized guessing game built with Vue and Truffle.

 ## Installation
 ```